Testosterone. Even the word alone sounds manly.

 You may be a good candidate for TRT if you have low testosterone caused by a medical condition and are showing low T symptoms.

-Besides measuring your testosterone levels, a healthcare provider may want to talk about any symptoms you’ve been having, like low libido (desire for sex) or erectile dysfunction.
-They should also ask about your medical history or do a physical exam and further health tests.
+As noted, a healthcare provider can check your testosterone levels to confirm if they are indeed low.
+Additionally, they may want to discuss symptoms you’ve been having, like low libido (desire for sex) or erectile dysfunction (ED).
+They should also ask about your medical history, do a physical exam, and order any other related health tests.

 The symptoms of low testosterone include: